 Burnout: Signs, Symptoms,

 You’re an ambitious person, and you work really hard — maybe too hard.
 More and more often, you’re finding yourself staying late at the office to take on extra tasks.
-It’s becoming hard to find time to spend with loved ones or do the things you love to do outside of work.
+It’s becoming harder to find time to spend do the things you love to do outside of work.
 Maybe you’re even neglecting your basic physical needs — you’re not sleeping nearly enough, and you’re skipping meals.

 Sound familiar?
 If so, you might be experiencing burnout.
 And burnout is more common than ever, with 4 in 5 Australians experiencing burnout in 2020.
-If you’re one of the many people feeling burnt out, there’s good news: our team of psychologists in Melbourne and online are experienced in helping people recover from burnout.
+If you’re one of the many people feeling burnt out, there’s good news: our team of Organisational Psychologists are experienced in helping people recover from burnout.

 What is Burnout?

-Even if you’ve never heard the term “burnout” before, you’ve probably felt it to some degree in your life.
-Burnout is what happens when the stress of your job becomes too overwhelming to manage.
-You feel mentally, emotionally, and even physically exhausted.
+Burnout can happen when the stress of your job and everyday life becomes too overwhelming to manage.
+You might feel mentally, emotionally, and even physically exhausted.

 Burnout is most often associated with the workplace, but your job isn’t the only area where you can feel burnt out.
 Any life responsibility you have that causes a high amount of stress can lead to burnout.
 Most people end up feeling burnt out at work, but research has shown that parents and carers can face burnout, too.
 Emotional burnout might happen when something in your personal life, like a relationship, is mentally and emotionally exhausting.